TROYTRON/bahhugss/docs/TMM 7.md

 | Module | Required Tech | Construction | Production | Maintenance | Research Bonuses | Investment Bonuses | Effects |
 | --- | --- | --- | --- | --- | --- | --- | --- |

+Biome:
+-	Required tech: Arcology Living.
+-	Upgrade tech: Environmental Stewardship.
+-	I don’t really know what this should do mechanics-wise, but this should be here for setting reasons.

+Hydroponics:
+-	Required tech: Economies of Density.
+-	Something to do with food?
+Water and Volatiles?

 ## Science Modules